CodeForPittsburgh/CodeForPittsburgh.github.io/_projects/unlandmarks.md

 ---
 layout: project
 title: Unlandmarks Map
-description:  map of everything that's gone.
+description: A map of everything that's gone.
 It gives driving directions, too.
 image: assets/images/unlandmarks.jpg
 lead: Connor Sites-Bowen , Christian Gass
 url: /unlandmarks
 ---
 # Unlandmarks Map
 ```
-A map of everything that's gone.
+A map of everything that isn't there anymore.
 It gives driving directions, too.
 ```

 Pittsburghers have serious respect for their city’s history.
 Many of them are also long-term residents of their particular neighborhoods, and proud of the many local businesses and monuments that once existed in their surround.